Midwifery Education Program Info-Sessions planned for Chisasibi, Mistissini and Waskaganish

 Explore more

 The Cree Health Board is developing an education program to train Eeyou/Eenou’ch midwives.
-We will be accepting applications for the Midwife Education Program this Fall and training will begin in February 2024!
-Stay tuned for more information.
+We are accepting applications for the Midwife Education